 Lightweight.
-Rated to hold up to 1,000 lbs.
-Easy to use.
+Rated to hold up to 1,000 pounds.
+User-friendly.
 Sturdy device.
 Fits in a small space for storage.
 Hooks over the window securely.
 Rungs have an anti-slip coating to help you descend safely.
 Comes with a five-year warranty.

 The ladder is hard to re-pack, which will make it difficult to practice with.

 Folds to be placed under a bed.
 Extra-long length for third story windows.
-Rated to hold 375 lbs.
-Great for apartment use as an extra emergency exit option.
+Rated to hold 375 pounds.
+Great for an apartment as an extra emergency exit option.

-This product is a little heavy (30 lbs.) and might not be ideal for children's use.
+This product is a little heavy (30 pounds) and might not be ideal for children.